 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
-Samples were subsequently sleved to -250 micron at SGS Laboratories for assay by aqua regia digest.
-RC Drilling Reverse Circulation (RC) percussion drilling was used to produce a 1m bulk sample (~25kg) which was collected in plastic bags and Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used Rock chip samples Representative samples at each sample site weigh between 0.8 and 1.2 kg.
+Rock chip samples Random grab samples were taken at surface which represented favourable geology and alteration to known mineralisation in the region.
+Samples are variably weathered.
+Soil Samples About 250g of soil was taken from 15-20cm below surface and sieved to - 2mm size.
+Samples put in plastic snap seal bags.
+Samples were subsequently sieved to -250 micron at SGS Laboratories for assay by aqua regia digest.
+RC Drilling Reverse Circulation (RC) percussion drilling was used to produce a 1m bulk sample (~25kg) which was collected in plastic bags and representative 1m split samples (12.5%, or nominally 3kg) were collected using a riffle splitter and placed in a calico bag.
+The cyclone was cleaned out with compressed air at the end of each hole and periodically during the drilling.
+Holes were drilled to optimally intercept interpreted mineralised zones.
+Diamond Drilling Diamond drilling was used to produce drill core either with a diameter of 63.5 mm (HQ) or 47.6 mm (NQ).
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used Rock chip samples Representative samples at each sample site weigh between 0.8 and 1.2 kg.
 Sample sites were chosen due to historic rock and soil assay results and the geophysical surveys conducted on the Commonwealth Project.
 Historic rock sample methods are unknown but are considered immaterial.
 Soil Samples and Drill Samples Sample representivity was ensured by a combination of Company Procedures regarding quality control (QC) and quality assurance / testing (QA).
 Examples of QC include (but are not limited to), daily workplace and equipment inspections, as well as drilling and sampling procedures.
 Examples of QA include (but are not limited to) collection of "field duplicates", the use of certified standards and blank samples approximately every 50 samples